qwertie/LoycCore/essentials/messagesink.md

     new SeverityMessageFilter(c.Sink, Severity.Warning, includeDetails: true);

 This third parameter simply decrements the second parameter if the second parameter is an even number, so that details are included unless you specifically set that parameter to false.
-However, no such trickery affects the `SeverityMessageFilter.MinSeverity` property.
+However, no such trickery happens when you set the `SeverityMessageFilter.MinSeverity` property.

 Other stuff
 -----------